 With respect to the TZ Project, the mean annual temperature in Brazil is approximately 28 °C. In general, the temperature amplitudes are small with a gradual increase during winter.
 The climate is tropical, with a rainy season from January to April and a dry season extending from June to December.
 The average annual precipitation is approximately 1,957 mm.
-Exploration and production activities can be carried out year-round.
+While exploration, construction and production activities can be carried out year-round, seasonality may somewhat impact activities at site, notably during the rainy season when the ground is muddy.